melonproject-archive/documentation/chapters/fund.md

 A public array of `Order` structs which stores all active orders [CHECK] on the &nbsp;

-`mapping (address => bool) public exchangeIsAdded`
+`mapping (address => bool) public adapterIsAdded`

-A public mapping which indicates that a specific exchange (as identified by the exchange address) is registered for the fund.
+A public mapping which indicates that a specific exchange adapter (as identified by the adapter address) is registered for the fund.
 &nbsp;

 `mapping (address => mapping(address => OpenMakeOrder)) public exchangesToOpenMakeOrders`

 A public compound mapping associating an exchange address to open make orders from the fund on the specific exchange.
+&nbsp;

+`mapping (address => uint) public openMakeOrdersAgainstAsset`

+A public mapping associating an asset token contract address to the quantity of open make orders for that asset token.
 &nbsp;

 `mapping (address => bool) public isInOpenMakeOrder`